bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- light rainmist
+- overcast clouds
-- 94% humidity
+- 93% humidity
-- 16 mph wind
+- 24 mph wind

-20.7 inches of rain in the past 24 hours
+20.8 inches of rain in the past 24 hours

 ## Temperature Comparison